 About Mausoleum of Cecilia Metella

 The Mausoleum of Cecilia Metella (Mausoleo di Caecillia Metella) is a large well-preserved tomb along Rome’s Via Appia.
+Built during the reign of Emperor Augustus to honour the daughter of a Roman Consul, this circular mausoleum stands on the spot where the rebellious Spartacus died.

 Whilst little is known about its namesake, the inscription on the Mausoleum of Cecilia Metella indicates that she was from a prominent Roman family.
 Her father, Quintus Caecilius Metellus Creticus was a senior magistrate who played an important role in the capture of the island of Crete.
 Cecilia Metella’s husband Marcus Licinius Crassus the Younger was also an important political figure in the time of Caesar.